jhauh/zmk-config/README.rst

-Standard zmk-config repo, push to kick off a GitHub Actions workflow which will build the keyboard firmware to your liking and spit out a zip of uf2 files in the Releases section of the repo.
+Standard zmk-config repo, push to kick off a GitHub Actions workflow which will build the keyboard firmware to your liking and spit out a zip of uf2 files in the Actions section of the repo.

 Building Locally
 ----------------